 Pros & Cons at a Glance

-To make a smart choice, understand the real trade-offs between Redbubble and Printful.
-Each is strong in different areas.
-So, choose based on your business goals.
+To make a smart choice, understand the real trade-offs.
+Each platform is strong in different areas, so choose based on your business goals.

-Printful's biggest pro is business control and scalability.
-You own your customer relationships, control pricing strategies, and build real brand value.
+Printful's biggest pro is business control and scalability: you own customer relationships, control pricing, and build real brand value.
+The downside is you drive all traffic and handle customer service.

 Also Read: